Okada files criminal complaint against Wynn in Japan

-TOKYO (Reuters) - Universal Entertainment Corp (6425.T) and its billionaire founder Kazuo Okada have filed a criminal complaint against Wynn Resorts Ltd (WYNN.O) and its CEO Steve Wynn in Japan on allegations of defamation.
+TOKYO, May 1 (Reuters) - Universal Entertainment Corp and its billionaire founder Kazuo Okada have filed a criminal complaint against Wynn Resorts Ltd and its CEO Steve Wynn in Japan on allegations of defamation.

 The complaint marks the latest salvo in a long-running feud between the two former business partners.